 The Visitor Center sits astride Fall River Pass and is sort of a halfway house (restrooms, gift shop, coffee shop, etc.) for people traveling Trail Ridge Road, although it’s closer to the park’s west entrance and a bit north of the highest point on the road.
 This camera looks southeast down the Fall River drainage toward Estes Park.

 This is the route the Ute and Arapaho tribes, trappers, and traders used to cross the Continental Divide back in the 1800s and earlier.
 The road visible along the left side of the valley is Old Fall River Road, the first automobile road that crossed the divide in this part of the state.
-It’s a one-lane dirt road, with steep grades and sharp switchbacks (no RVs or trailers here!), and it’s one-way up from Estes Park to the Visitor Center at 11,796 feet.
+It’s a one-lane dirt road, with steep grades and sharp switchbacks (no RVs or trailers here!), and it’s one-way up from Estes Park (7,500 ft.) to the Visitor Center (11,796 ft.).
 Round-trip travelers from Estes have to return via Trail Ridge Road, which is out of sight to the right; it runs more or less along the top of the rounded, tundra-covered ridge before dropping down into Estes.
-The road was constructed by convicts between 1913 and 1920 and almost immediately was deemed inadequate.
+The old road was constructed by convicts between 1913 and 1920 and almost immediately was deemed inadequate.
 Trail Ridge Road, which incorporated part of the old road, replaced it in 1932.

 Possibly the most interesting description of the construction of Trail Ridge Road I’ve ever read comes from Karl Snyder at RMNP.com: